 A Warning about Technology in the Bedrooms: I would think twice about allowing your children to take technology in their room alone.
 Keep the laptop in communal areas.
-It’s easier to get tempted to look at things you shouldn’t be looking at if you’re in your room alone than it is if you have a computer in a communal space.
+It’s easier to get tempted to look at things you shouldn’t be looking at if you’re alone in your room than if you have a computer in a communal space.

-If you’re the sort of homeschool family that likes to go places, you should consider purchasing a decent bag to carry your notebook, Kindle, or iPad.
+If you’re a homeschool family that likes to go places, you should consider purchasing a decent bag to carry your notebook, Kindle, or iPad.

 iPad or Galaxy Tablet

-One limitation of buying a single Kindle is that if you have multiple kids who want to read simultaneously (i.e., during independent reading time), you might struggle with being able to share the Kindle around appropriately.
+One limitation of buying a single Kindle is that you might struggle if you have multiple kids who want to read simultaneously (i.e., during independent reading time).

 5. Homeschool Classroom Pictures

 It’s also an idea to include a world map or a map of your local country.
-I found this one of Australia in our local store.
+I found this one in Australia in our local store.

 Given phonics is the best way to learn grammar, a phonics graphic like the one below might be appropriate in your homeschool room.

-A human body poster might also inspire home learners to learn anatomy and physiology.
+A human body poster might inspire home learners to learn anatomy and physiology.